thosgood/thosgood.github.io/content/blog/2019-11-06-blue-tit-rescue/index.md

 It seemed entirely uninjured, and, more than traumatised, it just seemed a bit pissed off about the whole event.^[Which is probably the most bird-like attitude I can imagine.]
 The whole thing was pretty magical to me, given how much I love birds, and especially given what an awful day I'd been having.
-Here's some video evidence that I made to reassure myself that I wasn't just having a particularly vivid dream.
+Here's some video evidence that I made to reassure myself that I wasn't just having a particularly vivid dream:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/bV_Gx9e3gP8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/bV_Gx9e3gP8?si=sTLxfpRt93VXzKCv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>